lmorchard/blog.lmorchard.com/README.md

 ## TODO

+- [ ] Group images & assets alongside posts

+- [ ] Rework some things into npm scripts run with npm-run-all --parallel

-* Auto-convert Flickr photo links to downloaded images with scaled thumbnails
+- [ ] Auto-convert Flickr photo links to downloaded images with scaled thumbnails

-* Auto-generate scaled images from thumbnails identified in posts
+- [ ] Auto-generate scaled images from thumbnails identified in posts

-* Revive the comments archiver to preserve closed Disqus threads
+- [ ] Revive the comments archiver to preserve closed Disqus threads

-* Genericize this stuff into a reusable package?
+- [ ] Genericize this stuff into a reusable package?

-* Build a page to author posts [by logging into the Github API](https://github.com/vrypan/jekyll-post-via-web)
+- [ ] Build a page to author posts [by logging into the Github API](https://github.com/vrypan/jekyll-post-via-web)

-* Consider versioning & long-expiring CSS & JS
+- [ ] Consider versioning & long-expiring CSS & JS
   * https://github.com/sindresorhus/gulp-rev

-* Use awspublish-router for more per-file-type handling?
+- [ ] Use awspublish-router for more per-file-type handling?
   * https://www.npmjs.com/package/gulp-awspublish-router

-* Replace Font Awesome with SVG icons for top tags
+- [ ] Replace Font Awesome with SVG icons for top tags

-* Switch to Browserify & Babel if/when I want some JS enhancements again
+- [ ] Switch to Webpack for JS bundling

-* Quick gulp task to produce a new boilerplated post
+- [ ] Quick gulp task to produce a new boilerplated post

-* Switch from Swig to [Nunjucks](http://mozilla.github.io/nunjucks/) because it's a Mozilla project hooray
+- [ ] Switch from Swig to [Nunjucks](http://mozilla.github.io/nunjucks/) because it's a Mozilla project hooray

-* Prev / next nav links for posts?
+- [ ] Prev / next nav links for posts?